filipio/brain-activity-classification/README.md

 1. Create dataset by downloading + unzipping it from https://onedrive.live.com/?authkey=%21AIj%2DyuYbOWC%2Dc5Q&id=E4F47A33FDC8284%2140985&cid=0E4F47A33FDC8284&parId=root&parQt=sharedby&o=OneUp inside of `dataset` directory
 2. Run `poetry install` to install dependencies
 3. Run `poetry run jupyter notebook` to start up jupyter notebook with dependencies

+### colab setup
+1. nbc_with_pca can be run from colab, just change data path to point to your data localization and run it :)